-Shue’s suggestion then is that, in allowing us to discharge our duties effectively, institutions are invaluable; but he does not claim that all of the institutions in question must be global ones.
-Individual nation-states, for example, might be very useful in delivering on our duties (and it is notable that individual nation-states have tended to be the primary targets for arguments allocating duties to fulfil human rights in particular).
+Shue’s suggestion, then, is that, in allowing us to discharge our duties effectively, institutions are invaluable; but he does not claim that all of the institutions in question must be global ones.
+Individual nation states, for example, might be very useful in delivering on our duties (and it is notable that individual nation states have tended to be the primary targets for arguments allocating duties to fulfil human rights in particular).
 Nevertheless, there may be good reasons for believing that global institutions are an important part of the picture whether our view of global justice is broadly egalitarian in nature or more modest in its goals.
 This need not mean that theorists of global justice are committed to very powerful global institutions, or even to a world state (see Beitz 1999b).
 But it may well mean that their distributive goals require institutional reform and innovation, and in many cases the creation of new, dedicated institutional structures to deal with global issues and problems.
-To sum up, the arguments of this section suggests that institutions are likely to be significant even if we do not believe that they create the need for global justice in the first place.
+To sum up, the arguments of this section suggest that institutions are likely to be significant even if we do not believe that they create the need for global justice in the first place.
 They can deliver advances in efficiency and in respite for individuals, which promise to bring the goals of global justice much closer than would otherwise be the case.
 Not surprisingly, there have therefore been many suggestions for the kinds of global institutions which might help us to deliver on global justice.
 These will be discussed in the remaining sections of this chapter.

 <ha>Global justice and existing global institutions

-<p1>If we wanted to secure a distributively-just world – or at least a more just world – a first step would be enlist the help of existing institutions.
+<p1>If we wanted to secure a distributively just world – or at least a more just world – a first step would be to enlist the help of existing institutions.
 Whereas it has been suggested that global justice requires global institutions which we have no reason to expect to see emerging in the near future (e.g. Nagel 2005, Freeman 2007), even if we are persuaded by this view, it should not blind us to the possibility of demanding that existing global institutions are more fair in their distributive effects.
 Here, most of the attention has focused on institutions such as the International Monetary Fund (IMF), World Bank, International Labour Organization (ILO) and, especially, the World Trade Organization (WTO).

 For instance, Charles Beitz (1979) early on suggested that we could make the IMF a more effective agency of development, by making greater amounts of credit more readily available to developing countries.
 This proposal was presented as a possible application of a “global difference principle”, which suggests that we ought to advance the position of the poorest as far as we can, and only accept inequalities compatible with that goal.
 One way to bring this goal closer would be to make funds for development available in greater volume and with fewer strings attached.
-More recently, there has also been emphasis on the idea that the IMF, World Bank and other lenders ought to cancel or “forgive” the debts held by developing countries (see e.g. Caney 2006: 123).
-If those debts have been incurred in the past by leaders of dubious legitimacy, and if their repayment is holding back development in the present, there may be a strong case for cancelling them (see Barry, Herman & Tomitova eds 2007).
+More recently, there has also been emphasis on the idea that the IMF, World Bank and other lenders ought to cancel or “forgive” the debts held by developing countries (see, e.g., Caney 2006c: 123).
+If those debts have been incurred in the past by leaders of dubious legitimacy, and if their repayment is holding back development in the present, there may be a strong case for cancelling them (see Barry et al. 2007).